oracle-devrel/oci-arch-queue-oke-demo/local-producer/readme.md

 If the Queue is not configured in the Phoenix region, then the region part of the name(for the data plane URL) needs to be modified to reflect the region being used.

 #### <u>Creating the JAR file</u>

-Once you update *Enviornment.java* then you have to build your project .
+Once you update *Enviornment.java* , then you have to build your project.
-This is a maven based project we can use standard maven command like below
+This is a maven-based project we can use standard maven commands like this:

-> *mvn clean package*
+`*mvn clean package*`
-Once command is executed successfully it will create jar file in ./target folder.
+Once the command is executed successfully, it will create a jar file in *./target* folder.
-Post successful execution of above command you can run .bat/.sh file to see producer/getStat in action.
+Post successful execution of the above command, you can run *.bat/.sh* file to see producer/getStat in action.

 ### Dynamic Group and Policies

-We are going to use instance principal(assuming we are running it on OCI instance) so we have to create a dynamic group , e.g. dyanmic group name is *queue_dg*
+We are going to use instance principal (assuming we are running it on OCI instance), so we have to create a dynamic group, e.g., dynamic group name should be *queue_dg* .
+We can use the following commands (remember to replace the <values> with your own actual values):

->ALL {instance.compartment.id='<instance Compartment id>'}
-please use below policies
+`ALL {instance.compartment.id='<instance Compartment id>'}` please use the following policy
-> allow dynamic-group queue_dg to use queues in compartment <queue_parent_compartment>
+`allow dynamic-group queue_dg to use queues in compartment <queue_parent_compartment>`

-Above policies and dynamic group are needed when using instance principal(when you are hosting and running it from OCI virtual machine) , if you are planning to run it locally(on laptop/desktop) then you will have to generate API keys and ensure you have access to queue service using a group ,e.g.
+The above policies and dynamic group are needed when using instance principal(when you are hosting and running it from OCI virtual machine), if you are planning to run it locally(on a laptop/desktop), then you will have to generate API keys and ensure you have access to queue service using a grou ,e.g.

-> Allow group \<user group name\> to use queues in compartment \<compartment name of queue parent compartment\>
+`Allow group \<user group name\> to use queues in compartment \<compartment name of queue parent compartment\>`

 ## Notes/Issues

-***<u>TODO</u>:***

-* <u>**fix SDK in POM**</u>
-* **<u>check/correct bat and sh file</u>**
+None

 ## URLs